Amazing promotional video production

 Use the marketing data you've gathered to help you decide what you need.

-- and figure out your most effective message.
+This is how to figure out your most effective message.

 How long should a promo video be?